webix-hub/gitbook-webix-jet/chapter2.md

 ## What is scope?

-As you can see, the $oninit and $onurlchange properties contain functions that take the scope parameter as an argument.
+As you can see, the *$oninit* and *$onurlchange* properties contain functions that take the *$scope* parameter as an argument.
 So, we need to explain the term scope.

 Scope is an object that keeps the state of a part of an interface.
 Scope is automatically created for the whole application.
 What is more, scope is created for each subview which is presented in the code.

-For example, for app which shows the path /top/data we will have 2 scopes.
+For example, for an app which shows the path */top/data* we will have 2 scopes.
 One for top view and one for data view.

 ## Using scope